The A_f condition and relative conormal spaces for functions with non-vanishing derivative: Fibers of generalized conormal spaces

 Let $h:(X,0) \rightarrow (Y,0)$ be a complex analytic family such that $X$ is equidimensional and for each closed point $y \in Y$ the fibers $X_y$ are equidimensional of positive dimension $d$.
 Suppose $Y$ is irreducible and Cohen--Macaulay.

 The purpose of this section is to understand the relation between the closed subscheme of the conormal $C(X)$ which set-theoretically consists of limits of hyperplanes through points of $X_0$, and the fiber $C(X)_0$ over $0 \in Y$ of the conormal $C(X)$.
 Our treatment is more general.
-Instead of working with conormal spaces, we work with $\mathrm{Proj}$s of Rees algebras of modules.
+The conormal $C(X)$ is the $\mathrm{Projan}$ of the Rees algebra of the Jacobian module of $X$ (cf.\ Sct.\ 1.5 in \cite{KT}).
+Instead of working with conormal spaces, we work below with $\mathrm{Projan}$s of Rees algebras of modules.